sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 I'm super grateful for my experience with Rust -- its strict and descriptive compiler makes working alone an educational experience.
 And it's clearly ideal for writing command-line tools that don't touch the web much -- just the type of programs that I'm interested in.
 Lastly, I'm sure I'm a better programmer in all languages for it.
 But maybe it's time to put the mighty hammer away -- my education from the Rust compiler at a stopping point?
 A passphrase generator does feel a bit like the culmination of [my work on passphrases](https://www.samschlinkert.com/#passphrases), which has roughly overlapped with my time writing Rust (starting in 2018).

 If you have suggestions for other languages I might migrate to as a hobby language, [I'm all ears](https://hachyderm.io/@schlink).
 (Though I'm a little worried Rust, particularly it's errors and toolchain, has set my expectations too high.)
 I'm actually curious about [trying Zig again](https://sts10.github.io/2022/08/20/a-summer-fling-with-zig.html), as maybe a slightly lower level language(?) could use more explicit and less obtuse code syntax and patterns(?).
 I'm still afraid of real functional languages like OCaml and F#.
 The realistic answer is probably (still) Go or Python...

+I'm aware that the better way to frame this question is "What kind of programs do you want to write?" and then find a language that is the best tool for that job.
+Rust was and is a great tool for projects like [a KeePass database checker](https://github.com/sts10/medic), [a word list maker](https://github.com/sts10/tidy), a TOTP converter, and a passphrase generator.
+Maybe the question is: What do I want to write next?!

-## On licensing
+## Appendix: On licensing

 Kind of just for fun, I decided to license Phraze using [the Mozilla Public License (version 2.0)](https://github.com/sts10/phraze/blob/main/LICENSE.txt), a "weak copyleft" license that I like and that I think strikes a nice balance between "strong" copyleft licenses, like the GPL, and permissive licenses, like MIT license.

 Interestingly, only later did I realize that two of the word lists I might have wanted to include in Phraze -- [KeePassXC's word list](https://github.com/keepassxreboot/keepassxc/blob/develop/share/wordlists/eff_large.wordlist) and [SecureDrop's French word list](https://github.com/freedomofpress/securedrop/blob/develop/securedrop/wordlists/fr.txt) -- are licensed under the Affero General Public License (AGPL).
 I _think_ this means I could only integrate them in to Phraze if I offered Phraze under the GPL or AGPL.
 (If you have thoughts on this, I have opened [an issue](https://github.com/sts10/phraze/issues/5).)

 I could of course still switch to a GPL license... still considering.

-## Wrap up

-I enjoyed writing a Rust project from scratch!
-It had been a minute since I ran `cargo new --bin`!

-I'll probably keep making tweaks to Phraze, and maybe adding more features for a bit.
-Feel free to create Issues or Pull Requests!
-I'm sure there are more bugs in my code, but hopefully none that (drastically) affect the security of the produced passphrases.